IELTS General Writing Format

 |Nature of the questions||

-In Task I, you will be presented with a graph, table, chart or diagram and asked to describe, summarize or explain the information in your own words.
+In Task I, you will be required to write a letter of 150 words based on the given situation and asked to describe, summarize or explain the situation in your own words.

-In Task 2, you will be required to write an essay in regards to a point of view, argument or problem.
+In Task 2, you will be required to write an essay of 250 words in regards to a point of view, argument or problem.

 These include questions which test various aspects of your writing skills like Letter writing, Essay writing, Grammar, etc.